GianlucaGuarini/fcf/readme.md

 ### break

-The `break` allows to stop the while flow
+The `break` allows the while flow to be stopped

 ```js
 const loggerFlow = fcf